 The evaluation system is permanent and comprehensive.
-The course grade is obtained by averaging the continuous evaluation component (PEP= 50%), the midterm exam, (EP=25%) and the final exam (EF=25%).
+The course grade is obtained by averaging the continuous evaluation component (PEP= 60%), the midterm exam, (EP=20%) and the final exam (EF=20%).

-Midterm and final exams modality will depend on group size and will be composed of two or only one of the following evaluation tools: web-based test, an essay, and/or an oral exam
+Midterm and final exams modality will depend on group size and will be a written test or an oral exam.

-The continuous evaluation component will result from assessment of weekly activities that include forums participation, short essays, guizzes, and group teamwork assignments.
+The continuous evaluation component will result from assessment of weekly activities that include forum participations, quizzes, and group teamwork assignments.